Rocscience International Conference 2025 is going to take place in Sydney, Australia Read more

 The Linear by Elevation method only utilizes the elevation (y-coordinate) of each grid point.
 The method determines the closest grid point (elevation) above the sample point and the closest grid point (elevation) below the sample point, and linearly interpolates the sample value based on these two data points.
 Interpolation is done in the vertical direction only.
 This method is meant for horizontally bedded soils where data varies by depth only.
 It is very useful for cases where a complicated pore pressure profile exists in only the vertical direction.
 The x-coordinate of the grid points is not used in the interpolation process.
 However, it is used to display the data on your model.

-NOTE: if a sample point lies ABOVE the grid point with the highest elevation, then the sample value is equal to the grid value at the highest elevation.
+If a sample point lies ABOVE the grid point with the highest elevation, then the sample value is equal to the grid value at the highest elevation.
 If a sample point lies BELOW the grid point with the lowest elevation, then the sample value is equal to the grid value at the lowest elevation.

 Gaussian